andyst-dev/cpp_part2-42/README.md

 # cpp_part2

 A repository gathering the second five 42 C++ modules, from `cpp05` to `cpp09`.
-This project consists of working through the more advanced part of the C++98 modules, with each module introducing a new set of concepts such as exceptions, casts, templates, STL containers, iterators, and algorithms.
+`cpp_part2` brings together the second part of the 42 C++ curriculum, focused on the more advanced side of C++98 and standard library usage.

-`cpp_part2` was designed to continue the C++ learning path with more abstract tools and more standard-library-heavy exercises, moving from object-oriented structure toward generic programming and container-based problem solving.
+It was a good way to build solid foundations in exceptions, templates, STL containers and more practical problem solving through progressive exercises.

 ## Features
 - Covers the second five 42 C++ modules: `cpp05` to `cpp09`
 - Multiple standalone exercises with dedicated Makefiles
-- Progressive introduction to exceptions, casts, templates, and STL usage
+- Progressive introduction to exceptions, casts, templates and STL usage
-- Focus on class design, generic code, containers, and algorithmic problem solving
+- Focus on class design, generic code, containers and algorithmic problem solving

 ## Project structure
-- `cpp05/` — exceptions, bureaucrats, forms, and execution workflows
+- `cpp05/` — exceptions, bureaucrats, forms and execution workflows
-- `cpp06/` — scalar conversion, serialization, and runtime type identification
+- `cpp06/` — scalar conversion, serialization and runtime type identification
-- `cpp07/` — function templates, iteration templates, and templated arrays
+- `cpp07/` — function templates, iteration templates and templated arrays
-- `cpp08/` — STL containers, iterators, and algorithm-based exercises
+- `cpp08/` — STL containers, iterators and algorithm-based exercises
-- `cpp09/` — container-driven practical programs using maps, stacks, vectors, and sequence processing
+- `cpp09/` — container-driven practical programs using maps, stacks, vectors and sequence processing

 ## Module overview

 ### cpp05
 This module focuses on exceptions and class interactions built around bureaucrats and forms.
-It introduces grade validation, error handling, and execution rules between related classes.
+It introduces grade validation, error handling and execution rules between related classes.

 Included exercises:
 - `ex00` — `bureaucrat`: grade-bounded bureaucrat class with custom exceptions